VinayKale1998/neoma-assessment/README.md

 ## Testing

+- Test implementation done with jest and supertest for the signup endpoint.

 ## Contact Information

 If you have any questions, feedback, feel free to reach out to me.
 Your input and contributions are highly appreciated!